dmv-sec-workshop/dmv-sec-workshop.github.io/_pages/prevous-event-2024.md

 ---
-layout: home
+layout: page
-title: Home
+permalink: /previous-event-2024/
-home_title: <b>DMV Security Workshop 2025</b>
+title: DMV Security Workshop 2024
-subtitle:
-nav_title: Home
-permalink: /
+nav: false
+nav_order: 2
-description: Explore the forefront of security research at our exclusive workshop, uniting aspiring researchers from Washington D.C., Maryland, and Virginia.
+escription: Explore the forefront of security research at our exclusive workshop, uniting aspiring researchers from Washington D.C., Maryland, and Virginia.
 ---

 `UPDATE:` The DMV Security Workshop 2024 was a great success!
 A huge thank you to all the speakers and attendees for making it possible!